 5.2.1.6 QoS flow Based Charging

-QoS flow Based Charging allows the SMF to collect charging information related to data volumes per PDU session, categorized per QoS Flow.
-QBC doesn't support quota management.
+QoS flow Based Charging is optional and only used in roaming scenarios.
+It allows the SMF to collect charging information related to data volumes per PDU session, categorized per QoS Flow.

+The following applies for QBC:

+- no support of quota management.

-The user can be identified by SUPI.
+- subscriber can be identified by SUPI.

-For a given PDU session, QBC shall be performed by the SMF within the same charging session used for Flow Based Charging.
-For the case where QBC is performed from SMF in VPLMN, Flow Based Charging is not applicable and there is no possibility to have quota management for the PDU Session.
-For the case where QBC is performed from SMF in HPLMN, FBC can be performed or not performed at the same time according to operator's policy.
+- For a given PDU session, QBC shall be performed by the SMF within the same charging session used for Flow Based Charging.

-The SMF categorizes the volume within PDU session by QoS Flow identified by QoS Flow Identifier (QFI).
+- The SMF categorizes the volume within PDU session by QoS Flow identified by QoS Flow Identifier (QFI).

-The amount of data counted for the QoS Flow shall be the user plane payload at the UPF.
+- The amount of data counted for the QoS Flow shall be the user plane payload at the UPF.

 Table 5.2.1.6.1 summarizes the set of default trigger conditions and their category which shall be supported by the SMF in QBC.
 For "immediate report" category, the table also provides the corresponding Charging Data Request [Initial, Update, Termination] message sent from SMF towards the CHF.